MetalHexx/reactive-form-component-approach/README.md

 # An Angular Reactive Form Component Approach

-An experimental code repository showcase an approach of mapping reactive form elements to a component tree in a way that is clean and easy to maintain.
+An experimental code repository to showcase an approach to map reactive form elements to a component tree in a way that is clean and easy to maintain.

 ## Thoughts
 Time and time again, I see complex angular reactive forms and components involved become an explosion of bloated form interactions and fine grained implementation details.
-These forms are hard to maintain and difficult to reason with and can be a nightmare to deal with.
+These forms are difficult to reason with and tough to maintain.
 This experiment aims to come up with a pattern and utility code to help make things a bit easier.

 ## The Approach
 The general approach is to build a component structure that maps to the shape of the reactive form.
 At the top, you have a FormGroup and a component that hosts it.
 From this top component, you pass the forms child FormGroups, FormArrays or even FormControls to corresponding child components.